Court & Family Services

 p: 404.613.4631 | e: email@example.com

 All juvenile court walk-in cases are initiated by a complaint and are screened by the Complaint Office base on the policies and procedures developed by the intake attorney in accordance with Title 15 of the Official Code of Georgia, the Uniform Rules of Juvenile Court, federal law and case law.

 The Complaint Office serves in the same capacity as the Family Law Center of Superior Court as members of the community are advised and counseled on how to pursue legal actions related to children whether that be in Juvenile Court, Superior Court or Probate Court.
 In the event that Juvenile Court has jurisdiction, the Complaint Office staff drafts then legal document for the customer to ensure its legal sufficiency.
-The Complaint Office also provides legal advice and assistance to various agencies that work with the court such as The Division of Family and Children Services (DFCS), Atlanta Public Schools, Fulton County Public Schools, The Public Defender’s Office, The Office of the Child Attorney and the District Attorney’s Office.
+The Complaint Office also provides assistance to various agencies that work with the court such as The Division of Family and Children Services (DFCS), Atlanta Public Schools, Fulton County Public Schools, The Public Defender’s Office, The Office of the Child Attorney and the District Attorney’s Office.